Why Do I Feel Unworthy of Love

 And you practice responding differently, in a way that builds real self-trust over time.

-This is what turns insight into change.
+This is what turns awareness into action.
+Insight into practice.
+And understanding turns into lasting change.

 🌸 You are not someone who is unworthy of love

-Feeling unworthy of love can feel convincing.
+Feeling unworthy of love can feel incredibly convincing.

+And because it was learned, it can also be unlearned.
 And like any pattern, it can change.

 You do not need to become someone else to be worthy of love.